matveyt/hex2c/README.md

 ### Build

 If using GCC then simply run `make`.
 Otherwise, you may need to setup different compile flags.
-The source code itself is thought to be C99 portable.
+The source code is believed to be C99 compliant.

 ### Use